onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 The project should now aim for milestones that are concrete enough to track.

-## Milestone A · Public surface complete
+## Milestone A · Public stack complete
 Meaning:
-the main public pages, Bridge docs, demo docs, runtime docs, FAQ, roadmap, and release notes are stable enough for public reading.
+the main public pages, Bridge pages, runtime pages, evidence pages, FAQ, roadmap, release notes, demos, and figures are stable enough for public reading.

-## Milestone B · Bridge implementation-ready
+## Milestone B · Runtime spine complete
 Meaning:
-Bridge has enough validation, preservation, reject, and inspection guidance to support implementation work.
+the runtime layer has all core public pages and reads like one coherent engine surface.

-## Milestone C · Runtime ladder stable
+## Milestone C · Bridge implementation-ready
 Meaning:
-Basic, Advanced, and Strict behave like distinct and meaningful public runtime forms.
+Bridge has enough validation, preservation, reject, and inspection guidance to support implementation work.

-## Milestone D · Demo target alignment
+## Milestone D · Evidence target alignment
 Meaning:
-Case 01 and the main comparison surface are clearly supportable by the intended coupling flow.
+the main evidence and flagship cases are clearly supportable by the intended coupling logic.

 ## Milestone E · Coupling maturation
 Meaning: